SirJacob/Flatiron-School/README.md

 | helper method | handles a discrete unit of behavior and is used inside of other methods to carry out a larger task
 | Ruby Object Notation | consists of the name of the class and the location in memory.
 Ex: #<ClassName:0x007fc52c2cc588>
 | Dynamically Typed Language | data types of vars change as needed
+| Syntactic Sugar | syntax within a programming language that is designed to make things easier to read or express

 ### Reserved/Keywords